bringing food, clean water and hope

 PRAY: We can always use your prayers.
 The pastors and church leaders in Liberia are on the frontlines of an intense spiritual battlefield.
 Pray for their government.
 Pray for our team as we help these precious people.

-GIVE: Although we’re NOT a registered charity and cannot provide you with a tax receipt, you can help with a financial gift towards the many projects we are doing in Liberia—water wells, food, clothing, tuition, hygiene supplies, medicines, humanitarian aid and much more.
+GIVE: You can help with a financial gift towards the many projects we are doing in Liberia—water wells, food, clothing, tuition, hygiene supplies, medicines, humanitarian aid and much more.
 You can give by: